ngocsangyem/dictionary-generator/README.md

 - Use `node index.js complete` to create final.json files from progress
 - Use `node index.js mergeall preserve` to recover and merge while preserving progress
 - Final merged dictionary is available at `./output/merged/result_final.json`

+## Changelog

+See [CHANGELOG.md](CHANGELOG.md) for a detailed history of changes, including:
+- New features
+- Bug fixes
+- Improvements
+- Breaking changes

+## License

+MIT